leapacho/Workman-custom/xorg/readme.txt

 The modified Workman layout is 'workmancustom'.

 Go to the directory where you have downloaded workman: sudo cp xorg/workman /etc/X11/xkb/symbols/workman
 (for ubuntu 10.04) Type: sudo cp workman /usr/share/X11/xkb/symbols/workman

 Type: setxkbmap -v workman && xset r 66
+OR
+Type: setxkbmap -v workmancustom && xset r 66 (no idea if this works though, I haven't tried)

 You should get something similar to this:
 Warning!
 Multiple definitions of keyboard layout